 A Clinical Psychologist is a specialist and mental health professional with highly specialized training in the psychological assessment, diagnosis and treatment of mental, behavioural and emotional disorders across the lifespan.

 Clinical psychologists have a whole host of specific skills that they employ in their work, including:

 Understanding the broad expanse of mental health problems and how they may occur at any age.

-Having extensive knowledge of mental related disorders and how to diagnose and treat it.
+Having extensive knowledge of mental disorders and how to diagnose and treat them.

-Using standardized psychological assessment including personality in order to be more effective in treatment planning.
+Using standardized psychological assessment, including personality, to be more effective in treatment planning.